 Amakhosi - St Lucia

 After an early morning game drive to watch the park wake with the sun, we continue to the next World Heritage Site - St Lucia.
 The town sits on the edge of iSimangaliso Wetland Park, the largest protected wetland in southern Africa.
 It also marks the start of the Elephant Coast, named after the country’s largest herd of indigenous African elephants, which have roamed the forests for centuries.
 This incredible stretch of untamed land also supports the Big Five and the white rhino, which was saved from extinction here.
-From the protected coastline, you can also spot whales frequently from June to September, and turtles nest on the beautiful beaches in November.

 Time to enjoy a walk through this lovely village, haggle over fresh produce and traditional Zulu crafts at the characterful market, and stroll along the idyllic beach and sand dunes.
 This town isn’t just a great base for seeing some of the world’s great land dwellers - it’s also a renowned destination to view creatures of the water.
 Later today, we cruise the vast St Lucia Estuary is home to the country’s largest population of crocodiles and hippos, plus bull sharks, fish, amphibians and wonderful birdlife.

 Today is a free day to enjoy your incredible surroundings, or take an optional excursion to wildlife-rich Cape Vidal.
 This offers a lovely game drive as well as a visit to the beautiful Cape Vidal beach.
 In the winter months you may see humpback whales as they migrate up the east coast of South Africa, while in summer, leatherback and loggerhead sea turtles come ashore to lay their eggs.

 Day 14 UK